 1997 - Cellular Jail Port Blair | Commemorative Coin

-The year 1997 also saw the release of commemorative coin marking 100 years of Cellular Jail at Port Blair.
+The 5th commemorative coin of 1997 was released on occasion to mark the 100 years of Cellular Jail at Port Blair.

 Release Function: